 Cooked pasta with pesto and

 I'd done about 78 miles.
 I'd felt good since Okehampton (and indeed since before Launceston) but I felt tired at the campsite.
 Not really legs -- my chest felt heavy.
-It's funny how much tiredness affects your mood; it becomes a much greater mental struggle to keep going -- I even started wondering at one stage whether I'd be able to keep this up day after
+It's funny how much tiredness affects your mood; it becomes a much greater mental struggle to keep going -- I even started wondering at one stage whether I'd be able to keep this up day after day.
+It was prob

 Excellent weather all day; sun shining from very early, although occasional cloud cover which made it chilly.
 A nice following wind from the West and it seemed to veer more northwesterly as I headed in a more northerly direction after Exeter.